 I'll be the first to admit that we are not the least expensive fulfillment option out there.
 We consider ourselves “middle of the road” in terms of our pricing.
 But we also have much better accuracy and on-time rates than our competitors.
 Because of this, we have struggled with some businesses who may choose another fulfillment provider who might be $0.15 cheaper on a per order basis.
 That said, we have also experienced several instances where these companies end up coming back to us 6-12 months later, because they realize that the $0.15 cost difference is not worth the headache of the added late shipments or incorrect shipments being sent to customers, or the lack of transparency and accuracy dealing with their inventory.
 We’re very focused on being the best total value solution for our customers, but for potential clients who are primarily focused on line-item costs, this can be difficult to communicate effectively.

 What would be your main advice to other B2B companies just now starting to sell online?

 You’re not going to be able to do everything yourself.
 But when evaluating potential partners, look at total value, not just cost.
 Especially for any sort of online retailer, fulfillment services are a critical element to success.
 After all, if you’re constantly putting out fires on the order fulfillment side of things, you’re never going to maximize your potential growth or maintain your customer relationships.
 Consider the old saying: “If you think it’s expensive to hire a professional, you should try hiring the amateur first.”
 Take this to heart when evaluating the outsourced partnerships that have the chance to make or break your company’s growth.

 Where offering the lowest priced items or the highest quality materials may have once been enough to keep your B2B or B2C customers loyal, the changing world of online shopping now requires more.
-If you want to continue to grow and adapt to your industry, rethinking how you fulfill your orders is a must.
+If you want to continue to grow and adapt digital transformation to your industry, rethinking how you fulfill your orders is a must.